ESAT module 27 questions / 40 min / no calculator

 MM4.4

-This topic covers the fundamental properties of the sine, cosine, and tangent functions, focusing on their graphical shapes, repeating patterns (periodicity), and symmetries.
-Mastering these is crucial for solving trigonometric equations and analysing wave-like phenomena without a calculator.
+The sine, cosine, and tangent functions have characteristic graphical shapes, repeating patterns (periodicity), and symmetries; mastering these is crucial for solving trigonometric equations and analysing wave-like phenomena without a calculator.

 Revise this topic ›